1: Disinfect the Dead

 The disassembler thrusted a hand into the drone’s inner workings.
 J couldn’t see what V did, but her sensors detected the activation of a special disassembly function, and the spark of electricity was suggestive.
 Prediction: V overcharged an impeller, which meant—

 Oil sluiced into a cavity where an overclocked motor spun wildly.
-V squeezed the thing tighter, giving the oil less space.
+V squeezed the thing tighter, giving the oil even less space.
 The drone popped, and the rapidly-spinning impeller sends oil flying wide, as if from a sprinkler.
 V laughed.

 It landed on J’s outfit.